-Introduced by the city's Scots who were lovers of lawn bowling, the three manicured greens of the San Francisco Lawn Bowling Club has survived over a century to become the oldest such club in the country.
+Introduced by the city’s Scots who were lovers of lawn bowling, the San Francisco Lawn Bowling Club with its three manicured greens has survived over a century to become the oldest such club in the country.

 In San Francisco it was a Scottish fraternal order — the St. Andrew’s Society — who first formed what came to be known as the San Francisco Scottish Bowling Club.
 With the blessing of (Scottish) park superintendent John McLaren, the first game was bowled in October 1901, using wooden bowls (balls) brought by members from Scotland.
 A permanent green was established in 1902, with McLaren joining the club at its first vice-president, and, with the exception of the the time surrounding the 1906 earthquake and fire, it has been in near constant use ever since.

 The 1906 earthquake wreaked havoc on this quiet oasis from the city.
 The quake itself ripped up the perfectly manicured lawn and the US Army corralled cavalry horses there for the months following the earthquake, fire, and riots, leaving the court almost unrecognizable.

 In 1907, men in the traditional all white uniform of lawn bowling returned to their newly restored green, and in 1912 the men were joined by women in an adjacent court.

 The San Francisco Lawn Bowling Club is recognized as the oldest public club in the country with three courts for play, and the 1915 Edwardian clubhouse is now San Francisco City landmark #181.

 The club offers free lessons every Wednesday at noon.

 - Christopher Pollock; “San Francisco’s Golden Gate Park - A Thousand Acres of Stories” 2001, West Winds Press